RafaMendes1101/nc-news/README.md

 **************************

-  NC-NEWS api is an api created with the objective of learning the core skills of a backend server.
+  NC-NEWS api is an api created with the objective of learning the core backend skills to develop and deply a webserver.

   Please visit https://northcoders-rafael-news-api.herokuapp.com/api for information regarding all endpoints for this api.